How to add and verify your sending domain

 To add Custom DNS records for tracking or enable Inbound domain forwarding, toggle the following options ON.

-5. To add these DNS records, you will need to log in to your domain registrar's website and locate the DNS settings for your domain.
+1. Log in to your domain registrar account and locate the DNS settings for your domain.

-You can also send the instructions clicking Share records.
+Remember, you can also share the instructions by clicking Forward instructions.
 Doing so sends an email with instructions about how to set up the DNS records to the email addresses you provide.

-6. After adding the records, toggle the option I have added DNS records and click Verify domain.
+2. After adding the records, check the option I have added DNS records and click Finish verification.
 Once the records have been propagated, your domain will be verified and ready to use.

 DMARC